You are here

-Services in French include services provided in person, over the phone, electronically (by email), and in writing.
+Services in French include services provided in person, over the phone, by email, and in writing.
 You must be given a choice to use either language from the time of first contact.
 An example of this is the use of "Hello-Bonjour".

 There are 243 designated provincial government agencies that must provide services in French.
 Some of these agencies are not required by law to provide services in French but have applied for and received a French-language designation.

 Here are some examples of the kinds of agencies that may be designated:

 - seniors' residences